physionetchallenges/python-example-2023/README.md

 ## Which scripts I can edit?

-We will run the `train_model.py` and `run_model.py` scripts to train and run your model, so please check these scripts and the functions that they call.

-Please edit the following script to add your training and testing code:
+Please edit the following script to add your code:

-* `team_code.py` is a script with functions for training and running your model.
+* `team_code.py` is a script with functions for training and running your trained model.

 Please do **not** edit the following scripts.
 We will use the unedited versions of these scripts when running your code: